JokerlessBatman/IoT-solar_powered_weather_station/README.md

-following code has been tested only on Linux
+code from serial-at-commands_UDP.py has been only tested on Linux